What is No-Till Gardening or Farming (aka No-Dig): Benefits Explained

 Removing pesky or diseased roots

-If you’re attempting to rid your garden of something invasive, persistent or that otherwise spreads by runners, it is wise to pull those roots out.
+If you’re attempting to rid your garden of something invasive, persistent or that otherwise spreads by runners, it is wise to pull those roots out!
 For example, a plant like mint, certain weeds, or something that is especially good at growing back from suckers.
 Removing the roots from an obviously diseased plant may also help prevent the spread of disease elsewhere.

 Root-knot nematodes

-Another time the no-till method may be unfavorable is when there is known infestation of root-knot nematodes.
+Another time that no-till gardening may be unfavorable is when there is known infestation of root-knot nematodes.
 These are microscopic pests that feed on roots, causing tell-tale nodules and sometimes stunted or unhealthy plants.
 Removing infected roots, tilling, and exposing the nematodes to air are ways to reduce a root-knot nematode population.
 However, they’re hard to battle with tilling alone!
 Other ways to reduce root-knot nematodes populations include solarization, companion planting with French Marigolds, and the use of beneficial nematodes.

 We applied these beneficial nematodes to our garden bed soil.
 They greatly reduced the population of harmful nematodes along with white curl grubs.
 Solarization is the process of covering the soil with plastic for many weeks during hot summer weather to essentially cook the living daylights out of it.
 It can be effective at killing nematodes, and everything else in the soil… The roots of French marigolds are toxic to root-knot nematodes, so those are especially important roots to leave in place!
 Learn more about companion planting for pest control in this article.